centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-19-10.md

 ---

-This chapter describes how to upgrade your Centreon platform from version 19.10 to version 21.10.
+This chapter describes how to upgrade your Centreon platform from version 19.10 to version 22.04.

-> If you want to migrate your Centreon server to CentOS / Oracle Linux / RHEL 8
+> If you want to migrate your Centreon server to Oracle Linux / RHEL 8
 > you need to follow the [migration procedure](../migrate/migrate-from-20-x.md)

 ## Prerequisites